radoslawg/sdl2-go-tic-tac-toe/README.md

 devpod up --ide none .
 ```

-It should create container with *NeoVim* installed and configuration for *Go* already prepared.
-It uses *Homebrew* to provided needed applications.
+It should create the container with *NeoVim* installed and configuration for *Go* already prepared.
+It uses *Homebrew* to install needed applications.
 On **Linux** you can use:

 ```sh
 devpod ssh
 ```
-However, on **Windows** it seems it does not work and I have to ssh into the container.
+However, on **Windows** it seems not to work and I have to ssh into the container.

 # Resources